 - Be sure all Chrome browsers are closed.

-- Double-click on the “JMU Libraries Research” shortcut to start a new Chrome instance using the proxy.
+- Double-click on the “JMU Libraries Research” shortcut (see below) to start a new Chrome instance using the proxy.

 - To disable the proxy, close all active Chrome windows and restart Chrome using your normal method.

-- Download the shortcut installer and save it to your desktop.
+- Download the installer for the “JMU Libraries Research” shortcut, and save it to your desktop.

 - Be sure that Chrome is completely closed (⌘+Q), then open the JMU Libraries Research application.

-- The first time you open the application, OSX will warn you that the application is from the internet.
-Click “Open” to allow the application to load.
+- The first time you open the application, OSX will warn you that the application is from an unidentified developer.
+You will need to override the security settings for this app only in order to use it.

 - To be sure that the browser is using the proxy, you can type